-- or distribution of obscene or libelous written or electronic material. - b.
+or distribution of obscene or libelous written or electronic material.

+- b.
 Violence: physical abuse of any person (including dating violence, domestic violence, or sexual violence) on technical college premises or at technical college-sponsored or technical college-supervised functions, including physical actions that threaten or endanger the health or safety of any such persons.
 This includes fighting and/or other disruptive behavior, which includes any action or threat of violence that endangers the peace, safety, or orderly function of OFTC, its facilities, or persons engaged in the business of OFTC.
 Note: certain physical abuse may also be considered unlawful harassment. - c.
 Harassment: any act, comment, behavior, or clothing which is of a sexually suggestive, harassing, offensive, or intimidating nature.
-The technical college prohibits unlawful conduct based on race, color, creed, national or ethnic origin, gender, religion, disability, age, genetic information, plication affirmation or belief, disabled, veteran, veteran of the Vietnam Era or citizenship status addressed directly to any individual or group that has the purpose or effect of unreasonably and objectively interfering with that individual or group's: (1) performance, (2) work or educational environment, (3) ability to participate in an educational program or activity.
+The technical college prohibits unlawful conduct based on race, color, creed, national or ethnic origin, gender, religion, disability. age, genetic information, plication affirmation or belief, disabled, veteran, veteran of the Vietnam Era or citizenship status addressed directly to any individual or group that has the purpose or effect of unreasonably and objectively interfering with that individual or group's: (1) performance, (2) work or educational environment, (3) ability to participate in an educational program or activity.
 The technical college also prohibits stalking, or behavior which in any way interferes with another student's rights or an employee's performance or creates an intimidating, hostile, or offensive environment.
 (This also includes the display of or navigation to pornography and other inappropriate websites and materials and inappropriate behavior on social media and/or networking applications.)
 Impermissible harassment may include verbal, non-verbal, and/or physical conduct.
 If, in the opinion of technical college officials, clothing and/or behavior (including the presence of gang colors, signs, and/or symbols) are threatening, intimidating, or offensive in nature, sanctions may be imposed immediately. - d.
-Disruption: prohibits activities not otherwise protected by law including the First e.
-Failure to Comply: Failure to comply with directions of technical college officials and/or failure to identify oneself to these persons when requested to do so.

-Amendment of the Constitution of the United States of America, which intentionally obstruct or interrupt teaching, research, administration, disciplinary proceedings, or other technical college activities, including public-service functions, and other duly authorized activities on technical college premises or at technical college-sponsored activity sites.
+Disruption: prohibits activities not otherwise protected by law including the First Amendment of the Constitution of the United States of America, which intentionally obstruct or interrupt teaching, research, administration, disciplinary proceedings, or other technical college activities, including public-service functions, and other duly authorized activities on technical college premises or at technical college-sponsored activity sites.